Professional Practice Model

 A Professional Practice Model is a schematic description of a system, theory or phenomenon that depicts how nurses practice, collaborate, communicate and develop to provide the highest quality of care for those served by the organization.
 (ANCC, 2010)

 Two key images were chosen as visual representations for our model — the cupola and the kite.

-- The kite represents our quest to rise to the challenges of the dynamic winds of healthcare.
-Our aspiration is to soar to new heights as we strive toward excellence in outcomes - improved health and wellness for our patients, families, and community.
-The kite tails represent our cherished values: empathy, compassion, advocacy, diversity, holistic, spirituality, integrity, satisfaction, teamwork & presence.
+The kite represents our quest to rise to the challenges of the dynamic winds of health care.
+Our aspiration is to soar to new heights as we strive toward excellence in outcomes — improved health and wellness for our patients, families and community.
+The kite tails represent our cherished values: empathy, compassion, advocacy, diversity, holistic, spirituality, integrity, satisfaction, teamwork and presence.

 Theoretical Foundations of Our Professional Practice Model

 Jean Watson’s Theory of Caring is at the very heart of nursing care.
 The major elements of her theory are the carative (to care) factors, the transpersonal caring relationship, and the caring occasion/caring moment.
 The carative factors are comprised of the following elements: humanistic-altruistic system of value, faith-hope, sensitivity to self and others, helping-trusting human care relationship, expressing positive and negative feelings, create problem-solving caring process, transpersonal teaching-learning, support, protect, and/or correct mental, physical, societal and spiritual environments, human needs assistance, and existential-phenomenological-spiritual forces.
 The transpersonal caring relationship depends on moral commitment in protecting and enhancing human dignity as well as the deeper/higher self, nurses’ caring consciousness to preserve and honor the embodied spirit, and connection having the potential to heal the body, mind and spirit.